Existing home sale plunge 9.7% in 3rd straight monthly drop

 Sales fell in all regions of the country, with the biggest decline coming in the Northeast where virus infections were especially heavy.

-Sales of both existing and new homes have fallen sharply during the spring sales season as the housing market was hurt by the shutdowns put into effect to help contain the spread of the virus.
+Sales of both existing and new homes have fallen sharply during the traditional spring selling season as communities were locked down to prevent the spread of the coronavirus.

+Sales in the Northeast slumped 13.9% from the previous month while sales in the West fell 11.1%.
+Sales slid 10% in the Midwest and 8% in the South.